Keep It Chile

 CHINA: Tibet would still like its country back.

 So having a neighbor who will not build a garage on your lot line is a good start.
 So how does one prevent the encroachment?
 Having natural boundaries helps.
 For example, being an island in the middle of the Mediterranean helps Malta remain Malta.
-Another effective boundary is a fence.
+Another effective boundary is having a fence.

 The poet Robert Frost once lamented how nature doesn’t love a wall.
 I don’t if that is totally the case when it comes to mountains.
 The imposing Himalayas create a nice buffer between Bhutan and China.
 Chile has remained relatively stable with the help of the Andes.
 In some cases, having a fence allows neighbors to remain neighbors.